IvaPl1003/pattern-library-workshop/README.md

 ## Set-up the project (command line)

-1. Install the pattern library CLI tool (Fractl): `npm i -g @frctl/fractal` Clone the project repository: `$ git clone git@github.com:bpainter/pattern-library-workshop.git`
+1. Clone the project repository: `$ git clone git@github.com:bpainter/pattern-library-workshop.git`
-2. Go into the project directory: `$ cd pattern-library-workshop/pattern-library`
+2. Go into the project directory: `$ cd pattern-library-workshop/`
 3. Install the dependencies: `npm install`
 4. Start the development server: `gulp`
 5. Open the pattern library in the browser: `http://localhost:3000/`